 Do employees need to work during notice periods?

-Professionally speaking, if an employment contract has a period of notice, employees should fulfil those terms.
+Professionally speaking, if an employment contract includes a period of notice, employees should fulfil those terms.

-In certain circumstances however, it makes more practical sense to agree with the employee that the notice period be waived or alternatively to pay the employee in lieu of notice.
+In certain circumstances, however, it may make more practical sense to waive the notice period or alternatively to pay the employee in lieu of notice—as long as it is agreed with the employee.

 Redundancy entitlements

-In redundancy situations, it’s important that the employee receives their notice period as part of their redundancy settlement.
+One of the entitlements that an employee has a right to within redundancy settlements is their notice period.
 The amount will depend on their length of service and/or the terms of their contract.

 PILON (payment in lieu of notice)